gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Interaction with the `model { }` block.
 - Injection of inputs into component constructor.
+- Need to be able to register any type of component, not just libraries

 ### Story: Custom plugin uses rule to declare custom library type